Video shows Chicago cops storming into wrong home

 Neither the police department nor COPA would comment on the investigation.
 COPA spokesman Ephraim Eaddy would only say that under city policy the only videos it will release before an investigation is complete are those in which an officer has fired a weapon or in incidents when there is great bodily injury.

+“This city has a history of attempting to cover up unfavorable video,” Saulter told the Chicago Tribune.
+“That’s all we’re dealing with here.”

+On Tuesday, Lightfoot told reporters that the incident happened before she took office in May 2019 and blamed COPA for not releasing it earlier.

-That policy clearly bothered Mayor Lori Lightfoot.
-“I want to be careful here because I respect the independence of COPA, but give me a break that we didn’t put this video out in all this time,” she said at an unrelated press briefing.
+“I respect the independence of COPA, but give me a break that we didn’t put this video out in all this time,” she said at an unrelated press briefing.
 “It’s ridiculous, it really is.”

-Lightfoot, who took office after the incident, said concerns about officers searching the wrong homes has led to changes in search warrant protocols.
+She said concerns about officers searching the wrong homes has led to changes in search warrant protocol.

 “I’m not going to sit here and tell you that we’ve solved every problem, but we responded to what we were seeing was way too many circumstances of officers going into the wrong home,” she said.